drocheam/optrace/docs/source/usage/image.rst

 **Usage**

 As described above, multiple different image modes can be generated.
-This is done by utilizing the :python:`get` function of the image and a selected image mode name.
+This is done by utilizing the :meth:`get <optrace.tracer.image.render_image.RenderImage.get>` method and a selected image mode name.

 The function takes an optional pixel size parameter, that determines the pixel count for the smaller image size.
-Internally the RenderImage stores its data with a pixel count of `945` for the smaller side, while the larger side is either `1, 3` or `5` times this size, depending on the side length ratio.
+Internally the :class:`RenderImage <optrace.tracer.image.render_image.RenderImage>` stores its data with a pixel count of 945 for the smaller side, while the larger side is either 1, 3 or 5 times this size, depending on the side length ratio.
 Rescaling the image to the desired resolution is done by joining image bins, therefore no interpolation takes place, that would falsify the results.
 To only join full bins, the available sizes are reduced to: